ericnlchen/DH110/Assignments/Assignment02.md

 Since this is a pilot test, I have one participant.
 My participant tested the current version of the Waffle app on their Apple iPhone while filling out survey results on their personal laptop, which was also connected to me on a Zoom call.
 The participant's laptop camera captured their face throughout the duration of the test.
 The iPhone screen recording tool captured the participant's interactions with their phone.

 ## **Methodology:**
 The participant was recruited by directly asking them in-person, and they volunteered their time with no compensation.
 The session lasted for just over 30 minutes.
 During the session, I acted as the moderator.
 First, I explained the test session and asked the participant for their informed consent.
 Then, I asked some pre-test questions before the participant interacted with the Waffle app.
-Next, I asked the participant to complete 3 tasks and when they completed all 3, they filled out 7-point Likert scale questions aimed at evaluating:
+Next, I asked the participant to complete 3 in-app tasks.
+When they completed all 3 tasks, I asked them to fill out 7-point Likert scale questions aimed at evaluating:
 - How easy the tasks were
 - How long the tasks took
 - How likely the user was to do those tasks

-Finally, the participant was provided with more general statments about the website which they agreed or disagreed with on a 7-point Likert scale.
+Finally, the participant was provided with more general statments about the website which they could agree or disagree with on a 7-point Likert scale.
 The qualities measured included:
-- Ease of use
 - How easy it was to learn
 - Simplicity/complexity
 - Degree of integration between various functions